Don Walsh: Career

 Walsh served 24 years in the U.S. Navy upon graduation from the Academy, spanning the Korean and Vietnam Wars.
 He served as a submarine officer and was a qualified Navy Diver.

 He attained the rank of captain by the time he retired.
-He spent fifteen years at sea, mostly in submarines, and was a submarine commander.
+He spent fifteen years at sea, mostly in submarines, where he served on the submarines Rasher (SSR-269), Sea Fox (SS-402), and Bugara (SS-331), and finally the Bashaw (SSKS 241), where he served as Commanding Officer, when he held the rank of lieutenant.
 He also worked with ocean-related research and development for the Navy.

 Walsh was appointed as special assistant to the Assistant Secretary of the Navy for Research and Development from 1971 to 1972.

 Serving as Dean of Marine Programs and Professor of Ocean Engineering at the University of Southern California, Walsh initiated and directed the university's Institute for Marine and Coastal Studies.
 In 1989, his company, International Maritime Incorporated, contracted a joint venture with the P.P.
 Shirshov Institute of Oceanology to establish an underwater maintenance company, Soyuz Marine Service, which continues to operate in the Russian Federation.
 Walsh continued to support ocean sciences in his work on the Ocean Sciences Board at the National Academy of Sciences.

 He managed a marine consulting business beginning in 1976, and As of 2010 conducted about five deep-sea expeditions per year.

 Walsh held a faculty appointment at Oregon State University in the College of Earth, Ocean, and Atmospheric Sciences.

 It was reported in 2010 that Walsh visited the deep-sea submersible Jiaolong and its makers at the China Ship Scientific Research Center.
 The craft had "planted a Chinese flag on the bottom of the South China Sea during a two-mile-deep dive in June" as the Chinese program—which Walsh characterized as "very deliberate"—proceeded toward its ambitious goal of diving to 7,000 meters, or 4.35 miles, in 2012.

 Personal life

-Walsh lived with his wife, Joan, in Sitkum, Oregon, on a ranch which they bought 1992.
+Walsh lived with his wife, Joan, in Sitkum, Oregon, on a ranch they bought in 1992.
 They had two children together.
 Walsh remained active with the National Academy of Sciences and the Ocean Elders organization.

 Walsh was on-site to congratulate Victor Vescovo when he completed his own record-breaking series of dives in the Challenger Deep in 2019.
 In June 2020, Walsh's son Kelly dived to the bottom of Challenger Deep with Vescovo, becoming the eleventh person to reach the deepest point in the ocean.

 Walsh died at his home in Myrtle Point, Oregon on November 12, 2023, at the age of 92.